BlastedMeteor44/Fun-python-RPG/README.md

 # **INSTALL INSTRUCTIONS**<br>
 Dependecies: Python installed.
 If you don't have python go to this link: https://kinsta.com/knowledgebase/install-python/<br>
-Download this repository as a zip and extract.<br>
+Download the latest release as a zip and extract.<br>
 Then click main.py<br>